grant/harmonic/README.md

 `GET /auth/facebook`

-If user has previously logged in then returns the user profile else redirects to FB and then returns the user details as JSON.
+If user has previously logged in then redirect to homepage with the flag `success = true` else no flag is set.

 ## Queue